-Even if players have good gear and enough Milk Molars to maximize their Health, due to the fact that Meat Shield will provide players with a percentage increase it provides players with such a big buff that cant be looked past.
+Even if players have good gear and enough Milk Molars to maximize their Health, due to the fact that Meat Shield will provide all players with such a big buff that it can’t be overlooked.

 Meat Shield is great to use in the early, mid and late game and I highly recommend purchasing it as soon as you can.

-It should be noted Meat Shield costs 3,000 Raw Science and players will need to locate the Grasslands BURG.L Chip to purchase it.
+It should be noted Meat Shield costs 3,000 Raw Science and is in the default shop.
+No unlocks necessary.

 Buff Lungs is a Mutation that I don’t always use, though it can be very useful for players who are regularly running around or are Melee focussed when in combat.

-Similar to Meat Shield, Buff Lungs provides players with a 50% increase in Stamina, being particularly useful for both Combat and moving around.
+Buff Lungs provides players with 50 extra Stamina, being particularly useful for both Combat and sprinting around.

-I must say, I don’t usually struggle with Stamina, given that I play Grounded only with my husband, however, players in a solo world will find this a lot more impactful than I do.
+I must say, I don’t usually struggle with Stamina, given that I play Grounded only with my husband who makes Smoothies for Stamina boosts, however players in a solo world might find this a lot more impactful than I do.